Psychedelic drug: Surrounding culture

 Psychedelic culture includes manifestations such as psychedelic music, psychedelic art, psychedelic literature, psychedelic film, and psychedelic festivals.
-Examples of psychedelic music would be rock bands like the Grateful Dead, Jefferson Airplane and The Beatles.
+Examples of psychedelic music are found in the work of 1960s rock bands like the Grateful Dead, Jefferson Airplane, The 13th Floor Elevators, and Syd Barrett-era Pink Floyd.
 Many psychedelic bands and elements of the psychedelic subculture originated in San Francisco during the mid to late 1960s.